BattletechModders/LowVisibility/README.md

 ## Worklog

 ### WIP Features
-- [] Add `lv-vision-heat_m` modifiers; reduces direct fire penalty, but at different ranges
-- [] Armor/structure exact values are being show, not just as ??
-- [] Make sensor lock not end your turn (SensorLockSequence)
-- [] Sensor range circle not updating onActorSelected; gives you a false sense of where you can see
+- [] BUG: stealth_move_mod is unbounded, can result in a +81 bonuses
+- [] BUG: Major performance hit on assault base missions; takes 2-3 seconds per move.
+Investigate why this is.
+- [] BUG: Narc, Tag not cleaned up on combat end.
+Causes some NPEs.
+- [] BUG: Stability & heat bars showing on vehicles & turrets for some reason.
+- [] BUG: Enemies not following the sensor blackout on turn one; there are cases where they get to attack anyways.
+- [] BUG: Evasion pips display in T.HUD but not on the GameRepresentation
+- [] BUG: Debuff icons don't update when the sensor lock check is made, they only update after movement.
+Force an update somehow?
+- [] BUG: Weapons summary shown when beyond sensors range with a high check.
+- [] BUG: Units remain in vision even when units move away.
+Investigate why this occurs.
+- [] BUG: Have to select a unit after save for GameRepresentations to be rendered.
-- [] If you have sensor lock from a position, but not LOS, doesn't display the lines showing that you can shoot from there.
+- [] BUG: If you have sensor lock from a position, but not LOS, doesn't display the lines showing that you can shoot from there.
 How to fix?
+- [] BUG: Sensor range circle not updating onActorSelected; gives you a false sense of where you can see
+- [] FEATURE: Rename `lv-scrambler_mX` to `lv-stealth-boost_mX` to match probes.
+- [] FEATURE: Rename active probes to `lv-sensormod-highest_mX` and `lv-sensormod-sum_mX`
+- [] FEATURE: Add `lv-vision-heat_m` modifiers; reduces direct fire penalty, but at different ranges
+- [] Armor/structure exact values are being shown, not just as ??
+- [] FEATURE: Make sensor lock not end your turn (SensorLockSequence)
+- [] FEATURE: ImplementNoSensorLockCriticalMultiPenalty = 0.0f; NoVisualLockCriticalMultiPenalty = 0.0f; (Modify called shot critical, % when making a shot w/o lock)
-- [] On shutdown, no stealth / ecm / etc applies
+- [] FEATURE: On shutdown, no stealth / ecm / etc applies
-- [] BUG - Debuff icons don't update when the sensor lock check is made, they only update after movement.
-Force an update somehow?
-- [] BUG - Weapons summary shown when beyond sensors range
-- [] BUG - Units disappear from view in some cases.
-Doesn't appear related to the previous behavior, but is related.
-- [] Component damage should eliminate ECM, AP, Stealth bonuses
+- [] FEATURE: Component damage should eliminate ECM, AP, Stealth bonuses
-- [] ```lv_shared_spotter``` tag on pilots to share LOS
+- [] FEATURE: ```lv_shared_spotter``` tag on pilots to share LOS
-- [] Implement ```lv-mimetic_m``` which represents reduces visibility if you don't move
+- [] FEATURE: Implement ```lv-mimetic_m``` which represents reduces visibility if you don't move
-- [] Implement rings for vision lock range, ECM range, similar to what you have with sensor range (blue/white ring around unit)
+- [] FEATURE: Implement rings for vision lock range, ECM range, similar to what you have with sensor range (blue/white ring around unit)
-- [] Implement stealth multi-target prohibition
+- [] FEATURE: Implement stealth multi-target prohibition
-- [] Reimplement sensor shadows?
+- [] FEATURE: Reimplement sensor shadows?
-- [] ImplementNoSensorLockCriticalMultiPenalty = 0.0f; NoVisualLockCriticalMultiPenalty = 0.0f; (Modify called shot critical, % when making a shot w/o lock)
-- [] Add a ```lv-max-info``` tag that caps the level of info that can be returned for a given unit.
+- [] FEATURE: Add a ```lv-max-info``` tag that caps the level of info that can be returned for a given unit.
 This would support certain units like infantry that have been asked for.
-- [] injuries reduce sensor check
+- [] FEATURE: injuries reduce sensor check

 ### Possible Additions

-- [] Sensors should have a range within which they work; otherwise they are just a bonus to the roll.
-Making them have a specific range, and limiting vision details to probes, might be a way to go?
 - [] Add ability for a pilot to get a bad reading / critical failure.
 Tie to tactics as a roll, so poor pilots have it happen more often.
 In failure, show wrong name/tonnage/information to confuse the player.
 May need some hidden marker indicating that this is a false lead - possibly a temporarily value that can be removed once we introduce the mod.
 - [] Should stealth have a visibility modifier that changes as you move move?
 I.e. 0.1 visibility if you don't move, 0.5 if you do, etc. (Think Chameleon shield - should make it harder to see the less you move)
 - [] Experiment with AllowRearArcSpotting:false in CombatGameConstants.json
 - [] SensorLock becomes passive ability that doubles your tactics, boosts sensor detect level by +1 (for 'what you know').
 Eliminate it as a menu item, ensure forceVisRebuild never gets called.
 - [] Add a 'lv-dentist' tag that always provides the highest rating of info
 - [] Add a 'lv-ninja' tag that always hides all the information of a unit.
 - [] Add a 'lv-vision-lowlight_rX' for low-light vision; increases visual range during a non-daylight mood
 - [] Add a 'lv-sensor-heat_rX_hY' for heat vision; increases detection of units with high heat ratings.
 For every Y heat, add +1 to the sensor check for this unit.

 ### To Document